Rockies vs. Pirates Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 11 doubles, two home runs, 16 walks and 20 RBI (31 total hits).
-He's also swiped four bases.
+- Carlos Santana has 31 hits with 11 doubles, two home runs, 16 walks and 20 RBI.
+He's also stolen four bases.

 Santana Recent Games